dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // Ogni lente rivela che il cielo è specchio, non dogma. <br>
 // Diventiamo l’impalcatura.
 Tu sarai richiamato. <br>
 // We open the eyes of the cosmos, and the Earth ceases to be a throne. <br>
-// Every lens reveals the heavens as mirror, not dogma. <br>
+// Every lens reveals the heavens as mirror; not dogma. <br>
 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>